Lombiq/Gulp-Extensions/Docs/MigrationToNodeJsExtensions.md

 - [_Gulp/tasks/copy-assets.js_](https://github.com/Lombiq/Orchard-Data-Tables/pull/119/files#diff-0499a158a5344045f1692884b486e90f3165f532c0987fad94c7421bee861477L4)
 - [_package.json_](https://github.com/Lombiq/Orchard-Data-Tables/pull/119/files#diff-07262515c308107536d6233046a521a4263e241ac53e988609f7fd2187e75cbdR14)

-## 3. Stop tracking the _wwwroot_ folder
+## Stop tracking the _wwwroot_ folder

 This includes removing any _.placeholder_ file that might exist there.

 Also ensure that _wwwroot_ is added to the project's _.gitignore_ file.
 In the standard scenario, no files under _wwwroot_ should be committed to the repository.

-## 4. Delete _Gulpfile.js_ and any Gulp left-overs
+## Delete _Gulpfile.js_ and any Gulp left-overs

-This could be a folder of task scripts, for example.
+This could be a directory of task scripts, for example.

-## 5. Delete all _node_modules_ folders
+## Delete all _node_modules_ directories

 Any project using Node.js Extensions will be using PNPM for package management.
-In order for PNPM to properly handle packages, it is necessary to clear or delete any affected project's _node_modules_ folder.
+In order for PNPM to properly handle packages, it is necessary to clear or delete any affected project's _node_modules_ directory.

 One way to achieve the above would be to execute the followint PowerShell script: